Illustration of cobot palletizing solution from Rocketfarm

 Adjustments on the fly

 Additionally, with a well thought out software to accommodate the cobot, workers can easily make changes or adjustments regarding its production tasks while it is still operating.
-This is a huge advantage as it minimizes the down time in production.
+This is a huge advantage as it minimizes the downtime in production.

 Cobot palletizng solution with Piab gripper at Rocketfarm robotlab